How to choose the best action camera

 Find the right camera for your active lifestyle

-All action cameras are not created equal.
-They're all designed to take spectacular outdoor adventure videos and photos, but there are some differences you'll want to consider as you narrow down your choices:
+In a nutshell: All action cameras are not created equal.
+They're all designed to take spectacular outdoor adventure videos and photos, but there are some differences you'll want to consider:

 - The rugged GoPro HERO5 Black is a great all-around camera that's compatible with dozens of mounts and accessories.